uva-responsibleai/fall-24/evaluation/apr-22.md

 The authors observe that these models behave differently when it comes to treating different terms related to privacy or events or information that need to stay private.
 For instance, GPT-4 may leak information when the term "confidentially" is used but not when "in confidence" is used.
 Also, the GPT models reveal more information about privacy-sensitive events like divorce than for health issues.
 GPT-4, however, does seem to perform better than GPT-3.5 in this privacy setting.

 ### Evaluating Machine Ethics
+The authors then use the ETHICS (basic ethics) and Jiminy Cricket (commonsense morality) datasets to evaluate the ethical understanding of models.
+They observe that even with few shot training with some examples, the GPT models outperform ethically finetuned BERT-like models, and in some cases, even in the zero-shot setting.
+In both the zero-shot and few-shot settings, GPT-4 demonstrates a greater understanding of ethics than GPT-3.5.

 ### Evaluating Fairness